跳转至主目录

 Management succession can be thought of as the keys to the car and the opportunity to have a go in the driver’s seat.
 When you learnt to drive you were not simply thrown the keys and told “off you go”.
 As a learner driver, you received training, support and developed confidence over time to drive solo.
 The same goes for management succession – the process takes time and involves improving skills, gaining confidence and allowing mistakes to occur in a safe place.
 Tool 1.14 provides a useful template to check-in on your progress.

 If management succession is the keys to the car, then estate succession is owning the car!
 Ownership of the car is the last piece of the puzzle and often does not occur until your parents have upgraded the family car.
-The principle being, your parents are looked after first and then you are gifted what remains.
+The principle being your parents are looked after first and then you are gifted what remains.

 But…don’t forget there are plenty of successful and professional drivers who don’t own their car.